Sphere bundles over $4$-manifolds are trivial after looping: Introduction

-In this paper, we study the homotopy theory of sphere bundles over general simply connected $4$-manifolds.
+{\bf Main Results.}\quad In this paper, we study the homotopy theory of sphere bundles over general simply connected $4$-manifolds from the loop viewpoint.
 The topology of circle bundles over $4$-manifolds has been studied by \cite{DL05}, from which Beben and Theriault \cite{BT14} have determined their loop homotopy types.
-The homotopy of $2$-sphere bundles was studied by the author recently \cite{Hua22}.
+The homotopy theory of $2$-sphere bundles was studied by the author recently \cite{Hua22}.
 Our main theorem below determines the loop homotopy types of sphere bundles over simply connected $4$-manifolds for almost all other cases.
+In particular, it illustrates that though there are infinitely many inequivalent sphere bundles of a given rank over a $4$-manifold, the loop spaces of their total manifolds are all homotopy equivalent.